 The Trust has adopted a multiple class plan that allows each Fund to offer one or more classes of shares.
 The Micro Cap Fund, the Dividend Fund, the Opportunity Fund and the Bond Fund have each registered three classes of shares-Class I shares, Class A shares and Class R shares.
 Currently, only Class A shares and Class I shares are being offered for the Opportunity Fund and only Class I shares are being offered for the Micro Cap Fund, Dividend Fund and Bond Fund.
+The Small Cap Fund has registered two classes of shares-Institutional Class shares, and Investor Class shares.
 The different classes of shares represent investments in the same portfolio of securities, but the classes are subject to different expenses and may have different share prices as outlined below: Not all share classes may be available for purchase in all states.

 - Class I shares of each Fund are sold at NAV without an initial sales charge.
 This means that 100% of your initial investment is placed into shares of a Fund. - Class A shares of the Opportunity Fund are charged a front-end sales load.
 The Class A shares are also charged a 0.25% Rule 12b-1 distribution and servicing fee.
 Class A shares do not have a contingent deferred sales charge ("CDSC") except that a charge of 1.00% applies to certain redemptions made within twelve months, following purchases of \$1 million or more without an initial sales charge. - Class R shares of the Micro Cap Fund, Dividend Fund and Opportunity Fund are available only to eligible retirement plans and health savings accounts and there is no minimum initial investment and the shares are sold without an initial sales charge and without a contingent deferred sales charge.
-The Class R shares are also charged a 0.25% Rule 12b-1 distribution and servicing fee.
+The Class R shares are also charged a 0.25% Rule 12b-1 distribution and servicing fee. - Institutional Class shares of the Small Cap Fund are sold at NAV without an initial sales charge.
+This means that 100% of your initial investment is placed into shares of the Fund.
+Institutional Class shares require a minimum initial investment of \$100,000. - Investor Class shares of the Small Cap Fund are sold at NAV without an initial sales charge.
+This means that 100% of your initial investment is placed into shares of the Fund.
+Investor Class shares require a minimum initial investment of \$2,500.
+Investor Class shares are charged a 0.25% Rule 12b-1 distribution and servicing fee.